 It is imperative that students are able to understand and write in a variety of styles, for example, discursively, persuasively and descriptively.
 Writing skills are intensively modelled, practised and developed across all key stages to allow students to achieve their full potential in this core subject.

-Finally, oral work is used to improve students’ confidence in speaking – to inform, to create a character and to discuss.
+Finally, oral work is used to improve students’ confidence in speaking.
 Listening skills are also developed to ensure that students are able to provide appropriate and challenging responses to what they have heard.

 The courses we run